wolfQK/CheckV-fork/README.md

 ## Installation

-There are two methods to install CheckV:
+There are three methods to install CheckV:

 - Using `conda`:

 ```bash
 conda install -c conda-forge -c bioconda checkv
 ```

+- Using `docker`: see section below

 - Using `pip`: